rosscg/crisis-data/README.md

 Load Twitter authentication details with the 'Load From Config' button on the Twitter Authentication page.
 Additional access tokens can be added via the web interface, requiring a user to log in to Twitter and authorise.
 'Export Tokens' can save these tokens to a file for future use.
+Streams currently need at least 3 tokens added (one for each stream).

 Notes:
 If Redis is running from previous launch (i.e. returns 'bind: Address already in use'):